Nightspeller/Weakling/README.md

 # Weakling
 HTML5 RPG game sketch built with Phaser 3 and typescript

-This is very much work in progress game with a few locations available to explore - The city of Caltor, House, Village and Fight - none of which are completed.
+This is very much work in progress game with a few locations available to explore - The city of Caltor, House, Village and Battle - none of which are completed.

 Read more about it in this post: https://telegra.ph/Introducing-Weakling-12-23.